Wolverine971/9takes/src/blog/guides/finding-the-right-words.md

 What to say when someone says something politically spicy that you don't agree with?
 Tell me more.

-How to deal with someone threatening your identity https://youtu.be/_XqDB2Upr3s?si=nmJ3d6Hb2NFP5CiD&t=5230 Identity threat- afraid of being wrong- react with curiosity omni vhora
+How to deal with someone threatening your identity- boz, lenny's podcast, facebook going out 4/19/2024 https://youtu.be/_XqDB2Upr3s?si=nmJ3d6Hb2NFP5CiD&t=5230 Identity threat- afraid of being wrong- react with curiosity omni vhora